DetlevCM/lustre-build-instructions/lustre_server_rocky9.4.updated.md

-# Lustre Server on Rocky 9.4 - Updated 2025.05.09 - Source Install Works, Bugs with RPMs
+# Lustre Server on Rocky 9.4 - Updated 2025.05.09

 ## Structure

 - set up Rocky Linux 9.4 (iso)
-- download and insatll required packages
+- download and install required packages
 - download specific versions of packages from rocky vault and install
 - download the source code for e2fsprogs, lustre and select version
 - start building and installing from source code: e2fsprogs, kernel, lustre